NOW OFFERING COVID 19 RAPID ANTIGEN TEST

 Finally, Hong said it's not true that someone can't donate if they've had an illness or they're older.

-“The No. 1 priority for a living donor program is the safety and well-being of the living donor,” he said.
-“So, if there's anything that would subject the donor to an additional risk, like a chronic illness, then most likely the person will not be able to donate.
-But again, we have to define that illness clearly.”
+"The No. 1 priority for a living donor program is the safety and well-being of the living donor,"he said.
+"So, if there's anything that would subject the donor to an additional risk, like a chronic illness, then most likely the person will not be able to donate.
+But again, we have to define that illness clearly."

 Physiological age is more important than chronological age when donating, according to Hong.
 There is no age cutoff and deceased donors are sometimes 70 to 80 years old.